itsketki/restaurant-deals/README.md

 - open / close fields
 - start / end fields
 - Restaurant default opening hours
-If none of the above are provided, the deal is assumed as Inactive.
+- If none of the above are provided, the deal is assumed as Inactive.

+- Peak window deals API -
+- In case, multiple windows with same maximum deals, first window slot is returned.